We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Personal finance is always personal.
 Are you a frugal person?

-Most of us have heard of those extreme cases of cheapskate living where people have picked leaves to use as toilet paper and gone through the garbage of the bakery for their day-old bagels.
+Most of us have heard of extreme cases of cheapskate living, where people pick leaves to use as toilet paper and go through the bakery’s garbage for their day-old bagels.

 That is extreme, for sure.
 But you can be frugal without being excessive.

 There is more to it than just being cheap.
 It has to do with value.
-As The Simple Dollar website explains, it’s the most bang for your buck.
+The Simple Dollar website explains that it’s the most bang for your buck.

 They use the trash bag example.
-If you are buying the cheapest trash bags, but they break open if you fill them more than halfway, its a waste of money, and you are paying a lot more for those trash bags then you think.
+If you buy the cheapest trash bags, but they break open if you fill them more than halfway, it’s a waste of money, and you are paying a lot more for those trash bags than you think.

 Investing in better quality will save you more in the long run.

 It is also about spending with intention.
-Not going to Target and dropping $300 without even knowing what you bought.
-It’s about going in with a list of the things that you need and getting only what’s on that list.
+You don’t go to Target and spend $300 without even knowing what you bought.
+You go in with a list of the things that you need and get only what’s on that list.

 Frugal living is about looking at the bigger picture and not just living for today.
-Understanding what you want your life to look like in the future and taking steps toward making that happen.
+It means understanding what you want your life to look like in the future and taking steps toward making that happen.

 It is not about YOLO (you only live once) mentality instead of living well with happiness and peace in your heart, with as little stress and anxiety as possible.

-This is where minimalism and frugalism partner well with each other — getting the best bang for your buck.
+This is where minimalism and frugalism partner well — getting the best bang for your buck.

 How Can You Be Frugal And Happy?